 To be candid, starting out as a new school administrator could be both exciting and challenging.
 I remember too well a few of the mistakes I made on my first-time school administrator position in 2005, and that is why I’m usually very understanding and readily willing to help new school leaders and administrators to settle in well in their new positions and to perform excellently.

 So here are about ten or eleven tips which I have put together, and I really believe you’ll find them immensely useful as you assume your new school leadership role.

 1. Ensure you build confidence and trust in the teachers, admin team, students and parents.
 It’s good to be reminded that they have their fears about seeing a new face as their school administrator or head of school, and they may be wondering what it will be like to work with you.
 Calm them down, and reassure them that you quite understand their concerns and fears.
-So spend time to learn and understand the school’s mission, vision, values and past achievements.
+So spend time learning and understanding the school’s mission, vision, values and past achievements.
 Work hard at earning their trust.
 This is very important!

 2. No matter how much you know, or how much you’re bringing in in to the team, ensure you acknowledge the achievements of your predecessors.
 No matter the challenges or problems you observe, refrain from running down or downplaying what was achieved before you arrived on the scene.

 3. Know it like you know your name that henceforth, you are now responsible for everything that happens in the school.
 Don’t play the blame game on anyone.
 Rather, ask yourself what you can do to solve the problems and challenges you have observed.